hikeventures/hikeventures.github.io/_posts/shows/2017-04-05-ITB-Colorado.markdown

   - colorado
 layout: post
 ---
-On our visit at the ITB in Berlin we had a chance to talk with Jwnnifwe from Sidon Travel about the Outdoor activities in Colorado.
+On our visit at the ITB in Berlin we had a chance to talk with Jennifer Bartlett-Alpert from the Colorado Tourism Office about Outdoor activities in Colorado.

 <div class="embed-responsive embed-responsive-16by9">
-  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/KDakFq_a7V0"></iframe>
+  <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/JOoGl6bLHcI"></iframe>
 </div>
 <br>
 <!--more-->